Dick Holler

-Richard Louis Holler (born October 16, 1934 in Indianapolis, Indiana) is an American songwriter, pianist, and performer, best known as the writer of the folk-pop standard "Abraham, Martin and John".
+Richard Louis Holler (born October 16, 1934) is an American songwriter, pianist, and performer, best known as the writer of the folk-pop standard "Abraham, Martin and John".
 The song has been recorded by numerous artists including Dion, Ray Charles, Bob Dylan, Kenny Rogers, Emmylou Harris, Andy Williams, Marvin Gaye, Whitney Houston, and Moms Mabley, among others.

 Biography

 Early life

+Holler was born in Indianapolis, Indiana, United States.
 He moved with his family to Baton Rouge, Louisiana in 1951, where he later graduated from University High School and attended Louisiana State University for five years.
 It was while attending LSU that he began to play piano and organize bands and writing songs with his college friends.